Jewel-Systems/cedar/README.md

 Change the `config_link.js` file accordingly, such as the details for the main server and also where the `public` folder is located.
 Then run the script using `nodejs`.

+## Simpler Installation

+**You won't have the source files included with it.**

+Setup the `server` and the `link-server`, then download the zip file or clone the repo.
+When that is done, just copy the files inside the `public` folder into the web folder in `link-server`.

 ## Usage

 Files locations have been changed to accommodate the [link-server](https://github.com/Jewel-Systems/link-server).
 I will make sure to maybe make a separate repo or something to accommodate those who want to test the code out.